 Gibson Energy’s Moose Jaw Refinery refines and markets a variety of petroleum-derived products, including several grades of road asphalt roofing flux asphalt, and wellsite fluid products.

 The facility has the capability of processing approximately 19,000 barrels per day of Western Canadian-produced crude oil.
 The refinery is Western Canada’s largest supplier of roofing flux.
 It also produces high quality road grade asphalt for Canadian and U.S. markets.
-Refined products include light and heavy naphtha, light and heavy distillate, diesel, gas oil and light sour crude oil.
+Other products include light and heavy distillate and light sour crude oil.
 The refinery operates 24 hours per day, 7 days a week, and approximately 335 days per year.

 From our base in Moose Jaw, Saskatchewan, we distribute our products by truck, rail and pipelines to markets in both Canada and the United States.